nvaccess/nvda/projectDocs/issues/triage.md

 Community members should avoid adding a `triaged` label to feature requests or other decisions potentially involving significant or controversial changes to NVDA features or functionality, which may require community input or approval from NV Access.
 The label should also be avoided for other issues that are controversial, or where the priority is unclear, such as bug fixes with an unclear solution.
 For changes where a product decision from NV Access is required before applying the `triaged` label, the label `blocked/needs-product-decision` should be used.
-Community members should apply the `triaged` where an issue is:
+Community members should apply the `triaged` label where an issue is:

 * A well formed bug report following the issue template
 * Which can easily be understood